StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Theoretical and Efficiency Analysis

 and the limits of the variances satisfy

-\end{theorem} \begin{proof} See Appendix~\ref{appendix:thm5_2}. \end{proof} \textbf{Remark I.} In Theorem~\ref{thm:asymptotic_dsq}, $g_{\emph{\algacro{}}}(\cdot;A)$ is derived using the first-order Fourier partial sum of the rotated rounding function.
-Although \algacro{} allows higher-order Fourier partial sums, we focus on the first-order case as it is the variant used in our experiments and suffices to reveal the differences in gradient stability.

-\textbf{Remark II.} Theorem~\ref{thm:asymptotic_dsq} shows that DSQ's gradient variance diverges as it sharpens towards the rounding function, whereas the periodic structure of \algacro{} maintains bounded variance ($\approx 0.076$) at maximum sharpness.
-This distinction directly impacts training stability: bounded variance ensures consistent gradient magnitudes, while divergent variance may cause gradient explosion.
-Thus, gradient stability is a key advantage of \algacro{} over DSQ in low-bit QAT regimes.
+\end{theorem} \begin{proof} See Appendix~\ref{appendix:thm5_2}. \end{proof} \textbf{Remark III.} Theorem~\ref{thm:asymptotic_dsq} shows that DSQ's gradient variance diverges as it sharpens towards the rounding function, whereas \algacro{} maintains bounded variance ($\approx0.076$) at maximum sharpness.
+This distinction directly impacts training stability: bounded variance ensures consistent gradient magnitudes, while divergent variance may cause gradient explosions.
+Thus, gradient stability is a key advantage of \algacro{} over DSQ as present in \autoref{fig:exp-var-trend}.